Vaginal examination post pic

 Bimanually palpate the uterus:

-1. Place your non-dominant hand 4cm above the pubis symphysis.
+1. Place your non-dominant hand on the abdomen in the suprapubic region

-• Tenderness: may suggest inflammation (e.g. pelvic inflammatory disease, ectopic pregnancy).
+• Tenderness: may suggest inflammation (e.g. pelvic inflammatory disease)

 Bimanually palpate the uterus